- Oct 30: Errand, the young urban fantasy adventure, has been translated into Dutch.

 This is one of my oldest designs, an old DOS arcade game that never got past the proof-of-concept stage.
 You fly around in a space pod with missiles, dodging a variety of devious traps.
 About half a dozen rooms are playable; the intent was about a hundred.
 I never got around to that, but Sarinee (of The Underdogs fame) said she would have loved to see the complete game.

-Alter Ego, Aquaria, Arkanoid 2, Art of Theft, Barbarian, Bard's Tale, Battle Isle, Battle Isle '93, Black Cauldron, Brix, Bubble Bobble, Bumpy's Arcade Fantasy, Captain Comic, Captain Comic 2, Castle Adventure, Commander Keen 3, Commander Keen 4, Commander Keen 5, Conquests of the Longbow, Crusader Of Centy, Dark Castle, Descent, Descent 2, Dynablaster, Eggerland, Elf, Enchanter, EOA World Tour Golf, Fantastic Dizzy, Fantasy World Dizzy, Fate Of Atlantis, Future Wars, God of Thunder reader, Gold Rush, Golden Axe, Golden Axe Warrior, Heartlight PC, History Line, King's Quest, King's Quest 2, King's Quest 5, La Mulana, Leisure Suit Larry, Locomotion, Logical, Lost Vikings, Magic Land Dizzy, Martian Dreams, Master of Magic, Might and Magic 3, Monkey Island, Mr. Blobby, Neutopia, Neutopia 2, Nine Princes in Amber, Populous, Prince of Persia, Prince of Persia 4D, Prince of the Yolk Folk, Quadrax, Quest for Glory 3, Quest for Glory 4, Rockford, Rogue, Solomon's Key, Sorcerer, Space Quest, Space Quest 5, Spellcasting 201, Stone Age, Stormlord, Thexder, Titus the Fox, Tyrian, and Ultima 5.
+Alter Ego, Aquaria, Arkanoid 2, Art of Theft, Barbarian, Bard's Tale, Battle Isle, Battle Isle '93, Black Cauldron, Brix, Bubble Bobble, Bumpy's Arcade Fantasy, Captain Comic, Captain Comic 2, Castle Adventure, Commander Keen 3, Commander Keen 4, Commander Keen 5, Commander Keen 58, Conquests of the Longbow, Crusader Of Centy, Dark Castle, Descent, Descent 2, Dynablaster, Eggerland, Elf, Enchanter, EOA World Tour Golf, Eye of the Beholder, Fantastic Dizzy, Fantasy World Dizzy, Fate Of Atlantis, Future Wars, God of Thunder reader, Gold Rush, Golden Axe, Golden Axe Warrior, Heartlight PC, Herby, History Line, King's Quest, King's Quest 2, King's Quest 5, La Mulana, Leisure Suit Larry, Locomotion, Logical, Lost Vikings, Magic Land Dizzy, Martian Dreams, Master of Magic, Might and Magic 3, Monkey Island, Mr. Blobby, Neutopia, Neutopia 2, Nine Princes in Amber, Populous, Prince of Persia, Prince of Persia 4D, Prince of the Yolk Folk, Quadrax, Quest for Glory 3, Quest for Glory 3, Quest for Glory 4, Rockford, Rogue, Solomon's Key, Sorcerer, Space Quest, Space Quest 5, Spellcasting 201, Stone Age, Stormlord, Thexder, Titus the Fox, Tyrian, Ultima 5, and Valdis Story.

 Believe it or not, I was once involved in an ElfQuest computer game, even having gotten feedback from Richard Pini that he was interested in the concept.
 The intent was an RPG in the style of Ultima VI.